Mythos (book)

 Mythos is a book written by British author Stephen Fry, published in 2017.
 It is a retelling of a number of ancient Greek myths selected by Fry.
 It was followed by Fry's 2018 book Heroes, a retelling of myths about Greek heroes, as well as a play titled Mythos: A Trilogy, which premiered at the Shaw Festival in Ontario, Canada, in 2018 and was set to tour the UK starting in August 2019.
-In 2020, the third book in the series was published, Troy, concerning the Trojan War.
+The third and fourth books, named Troy and Odyssey, followed in 2020 and 2024 respectively.

 Synopsis

 Fry states at the beginning of the book that no background knowledge is necessary to appreciate the stories and that "there is absolutely nothing academic or intellectual about Greek mythology; it is addictive, entertaining, approachable and astonishingly human".
 The stories are mostly retellings of myths derived from Hesiod's Theogony, Ovid's Metamorphoses and Apuleius's The Golden Ass/Donkey.